Schemex: Discovering Structural Abstractions from Examples: User Study

+The contrastive refinement stage - where the system generates new instances from the schema and compares them against originals - served as more than a quality check.
+Participants described it as a mechanism for \textit{externalizing} their implicit understanding, making gaps visible that were otherwise difficult to articulate.

-Furthermore, \textbf{exploration options provided by Schemex provided avenues for refinement they had not considered.} For example, when using ChatGPT, P2 (Instagram Posts) had difficulty determining how to improve its outputs: ``You have to know what to ask it in order to get what you want.
-It’s a little bit more frustrating.''
-He scored ChatGPT 2/7.
-P1 explains how the options provided by Schemex (scored 7/7) remedy this problem, citing the suggestions provided in the comparison step: ``Schemex helps you with how you should iterate and provide you with an understanding of all of the opportunities.''
-She compares this to the experience using ChatGPT (scored 2/7): ``I know what needs to change, but I don’t know what to change to.
-[I have to] act in a very corrective way.''
+P1 highlighted how the system's suggestions scaffolded iteration: \textit{``Schemex helps you with how you should iterate and provides you with an understanding of all of the opportunities.''} She contrasted this with the baseline: \textit{``I know what needs to change, but I don't know what to change to.
+[I have to] act in a very corrective way.''}